harrycresswell/harry/content/things.md

 [Type Services](https://typeservices.co/) is a type foundry I set up in 2017 which focuses on hand drawn fonts and imperfection in type design.

-[Dark Sky/Benyayer Collab](https://soundcloud.com/harrycresswell).
-I’ve been collaborating with my good friend Matt Benyayer since 2012, creating the artwork for the music he releases.
+[Dark Sky/Benyayer](https://soundcloud.com/harrycresswell).
+Matt and I have [creating artwork for Matt’s music](/writing/designing-morpho-album-artwork/) since 2012.
+A long running collaboration I’m immensely proud of.

 ## Past projects